 First of all, coming up with a topic to write about is near-impossible when you are just starting out.
 Second, when you do come up with something to write about and decide to start writing, usually nothing comes out and you just sit in from of the computer for ages.
 Finally, when you decide to schedule writing at some point in the future, whenever that point comes, there always seem to be so many urgent things to do that you end up postponing writing every time and eventually just give up on the idea altogether.

-Some ways of dealing with the first two are explored in the post I mentioned, but today I would like to discuss the last point: there are many things that we should be doing but are not doing.
+Some ways of dealing with the first two problems are explored in that post, but today I would like to discuss the last point: there are many things that we should be doing but are not doing.
 At least, this is the case when we are single.
 If you found your significant other but still consistently miss doing important but not urgent things, you’re using your SO wrong.

 Let’s roll with the writing example.
 Here’s how to ensure that if you decide to write this Friday 8pm-10pm you will actually do it: